Brad Pitt Reportedly Seeing Children Weekly, As Angelina Jolie’s Court Filing Shows

 “The frequency and duration of these visits have been determined by the minor children’s therapist, who were put in place jointly by parties immediately after the Sept.
 14 [plane] incident.”

 In December there had been conflicting information surrounding how many hours Brad Pitt would be allowed by Angelina Jolie to see their children, but these court filings may have answered that.
-The court documents show that Brad Pitt is to continue with his weekly 5-hour visits up until the end of January, but that the visits may increase depending upon the evaluation of therapists on the frame of mind of Pitt and Jolie’s children.
+The court documents show that Brad Pitt is to continue with his weekly five-hour visits up until the end of January, but that the visits may increase depending upon the evaluation of therapists on the frame of mind of Pitt and Jolie’s children.

 “Pitt’s visits may increase at any time based on the therapists’ evaluation of each child’s feelings and progress.”